The Most Romantic Restaurants in San Francisco

 This penthouse lounge and restaurant on the 19th floor of the elegant Mark Hopkins Hotel is certainly a favorite with tourists thanks to the 360-degree views of the city and signature martinis, but if you’re looking for romance, don’t eschew it just because of that.
 It’s also a favorite with locals looking to enjoy sunset cocktails, fancy tapas, charcuterie and caviar, live music, and maybe even a spin on the dance floor.

-This seductive restaurant and lounge right off of the charming and eclectic lobby of The Proper Hotel is sexy and playful in all ways.
-From the design and the food to the “7x7” anthology of 49 cocktails (from the guys who own Trick Dog), the entire experience feels glamorous and surprising.
-The dishes are meant to be shared, but not hogging the warm Hawaiian bread rolls served with cultured butter and strawberry chicken liver mousse will be a real test as to much you truly like your dining companion.
-For optimal romance, be sure to start or end the evening at Charmaine’s, the sexiest rooftop bar San Francisco has ever known.
+This seductive restaurant and lounge right off of the charming and eclectic lobby of The Proper Hotel is sexy and playful in all the right ways.
+From the design to the cocktails to the progressive California cuisine, the entire experience feels glamorous and significant.
+Almost all of the incredibly thoughtful dishes have a surprising and delightful element, like sorbet in a salad or one of the most delicious bites Dungeness crab with green goddess dressing you’ll ever eat.
+For optimal romance, be sure to start or end the evening with a drink by one of the firepits at Charmaine’s, the sexiest rooftop bar San Francisco has ever known.

 Enjoy fresh seafood with stunning water views